imbforge/NGSpipe2go/README.md

 # NGSpipe2go #

-A set of NGS data analysis tools and pipelines developed and utilised at the Institute of Molecular Biology gGmbH in Mainz (https://www.imb.de/).
+An opinionated framework for building pipelines.
+It comprises set of NGS data analysis tools and pipelines developed and utilised at the Institute of Molecular Biology gGmbH in Mainz (https://www.imb.de/).

 ![NGSpipe2go scheme](resources/NGSpipe2go_scheme.png)